 BUDGET AND COMMERCIAL TERMS

-1.0 Budget and Funding Process
+1.0 Budget and Funding Process - General

-In performance of its duties pursuant to this Agreement, BCCKOP shall prepare Annual Operating Budgets and Quarterly Operating Budgets (collectively referred to as "Facility Budgets") for all usual and customary operating expenses required to perform Operating Services under this Agreement.
+In performance of its duties pursuant to this Agreement, BCCKOP shall prepare the Annual Operating Budget.
+The Annual Operating Budget will include all day to day operating expenses, major maintenance items and planned capital improvement projects to be performed at the Facility, including all cost and expenses for the Operating Services to be performed by BCCKOP under this Agreement.

-Facility Budgets shall be developed in a format mutually agreed upon between the Parties.
-Each Operating Budget shall be set forth in sufficient detail to separately identify line item costs including but not limited to insurance, licenses, registration fees, employment taxes, travel expenses, training, telephone, chemicals, lubricants, tools, materials & supplies, communications and computer systems, contract labor, wages and burden, overhead, leased equipment, office rental.
-BCCKOP'S Operating Fee will be estimated, but not included in the Operating Budgets.
-Sales and use taxes will also be excluded from the Operating Budgets.
+The Annual Operating Budget will be set forth in sufficient detail to separately identify line item costs including but not limited to insurance, licenses, registration fees, employment taxes, travel expenses, utilities, training, telephone, chemicals, lubricants, tools, materials & supplies, communications and computer systems, contract labor, wages and burden, overhead, leased equipment, office rental, Operating Fees, and utilities.
+Unless otherwise directed by CLIENT, the Annual Operating Budget will coincide with CLIENT’s fiscal year.

-Initial Funding
+2.0 Facility Accounts - General

+BCCKOP shall establish and maintain two separate accounts with Wells Fargo or any other bank as the Parties may mutually agree.
+CLIENT shall receive copies of all monthly statements for each interest bearing Facility Account.
+CLIENT shall be entitled to any interest earned from any Facility Account.
+Additional accounts may be added as required and as approved in writing by both Parties.

+2.1 Monthly Operating Account

+The Monthly Operating Account shall be for the purpose of holding operating funds.
+Such account shall be an interest bearing account and shall be initially funded by CLIENT on the dates and in the amounts as described in Section 3.0 of this Schedule "B" for the items listed under paragraphs 1.0 and 2.0 on Attachment 1 to this Schedule “B”.
+Funds will be transferred from this Monthly Operating Account to the Daily Operating Account at the sole discretion of BCCKOP as required to meet the financial obligations of the Facility operation.

+2.2 Daily Operating Account

+The Daily Operating Account shall be for the purpose of conducting usual and customary operation activities.
+This account will be maintained with an absolute minimum average daily balance allowable by transferring funds from the Monthly Operating Account to meet obligations as required.

+3.0 Funding of Monthly Operating Account

+3.1 Start-up Costs

-On the Operations Implementation Date, CLIENT shall fund the Monthly Operating Account with the estimated Start-up Costs of $________.
-BCCKOP shall have provided CLIENT an itemized list of estimated Start-up Costs for BCCKOP to initialize operations for this Facility.
-Further, BCCKOP shall request and CLIENT shall, within five days, fund any additional amounts necessary over the initial $_________ required to cover Start-Up Costs.
-BCCKOP shall reconcile the Start-up Costs separately from the other funds in the Monthly Operating Account as described in Section 4.1 of this Schedule 'B".
+On the Operations Implementation Date, CLIENT shall fund the Monthly Operating Account with the estimated Start-up Costs of $________ for the items as listed under item 1.0 on Attachment 1 to this Schedule “B” to be paid for directly by BCCKOP for reimbursement by CLIENT.
+BCCKOP shall have provided CLIENT an itemized list of estimated Start-up Costs for BCCKOP to initialize operations for this Facility at least 15 days prior to the Operations Implementation Date.
+Further, BCCKOP shall request and CLIENT shall, within fifteen days, fund any additional amounts necessary over the initial funding to cover Start-Up Costs; provided that such additional costs have been previously approved by CLIENT.
+BCCKOP shall reconcile the Start-up Costs separately from the other funds in the Operating Account as described in Section 4.1 of this Schedule ”B".

-On the Operations Implementation Date, CLIENT shall fund the Discretionary Account with $50,000.
-On or before the first of each month thereafter, CLIENT shall place funds into the Discretionary Account as may be necessary to bring the balance of the Discretionary Account to $50,000.
+3.2 Monthly Funding

-CLIENT shall also fund the Monthly Operating Account with the initial monthly payment of $__________ for all usual and customary expenses and BCCKOP'S Operating Fee for the first month starting on the Effective Date.
+On December 1, 2001, CLIENT shall also fund the Monthly Operating Account with the initial monthly payment of $__________ for all usual and customary expenses as listed on Attachment 1 to this Schedule “B” and BCCKOP'S estimated Operating Fee for the first month starting on the Effective Date as set forth in the Annual Operating Budget.